realitycollective/com.realitycollective.service-framework-docs/docs/basics/01_introduction.md

 Most games or projects need to connect to backend systems in order to communicate or extend the platform, the most common of these being a leaderboard system in games (and some apps).
 Given the many different systems available that support various platforms (in the most complex of scenarios, using a different system per platform), implementations tend to be difficult or hard to manage.

-By building a central service that all code can talk to, additional providers can be published to cope with the many various needs of running leaderboards, within our team two implementations are used:
+By building a central service that all code can talk to, additional modules can be published to cope with the many various needs of running leaderboards, within our team two implementations are used:

-* A central service to field all leaderboard requests with several providers defined for each system, each system only being active for the platform that system is used for.
+* A central service to field all leaderboard requests with several modules defined for each system, each system only being active for the platform that system is used for.
 One request, multiple endpoints.
-* A hosting service that manages all the API / Authentication needs and providers for each leaderboard, allowing, through configuration, multiple leaderboards each with different properties all running in the background, either available collectively through the service or independently directly through the service provider for that leaderboard.
+* A hosting service that manages all the API / Authentication needs and modules for each leaderboard, allowing, through configuration, multiple leaderboards each with different properties all running in the background, either available collectively through the service or independently directly through the service module for that leaderboard.

 ---